txhwutu/TigerFlow/README.md

 When TigerFlow is initialized it starts the following services (cf. image below):

--   **Network**: responsible of broadcasting flow shop messages.In its
--                current version, TigerFlow simulates a CAN bus network.
+-   **Network**: responsible of broadcasting flow shop messages.
+In its current version, TigerFlow simulates a CAN bus network.

 -   **Cell**: in charge of allocating tasks in machines.